← Back to Blog

 Green River Full Proof Wheated Bourbon

 Palate: The lead note here is something I’d describe as peppercorn honeydew melon — which sounds odd but works.
 The dark fruit from the nose carries over, joined by honeydew sweetness and a cinnamon-pepper spice that’s more assertive than you’d expect from a wheated bourbon.
 The mouthfeel is notably good for the youth and the proof — coating and smooth without the thin, watery quality that younger barrels sometimes produce.
 The wheat is clearly in charge, but this one has an edge to it.
+It doesn’t drink like a standard “soft and sweet” wheater; there’s something spicier happening underneath, which makes it more interesting than the grain bill might suggest.

 Finish: More interesting than your average straightforward wheater.
 Some oak starts to develop, though it’s drier and slightly more astringent than you’d get from a well-aged bourbon — which tracks with the youth.
 The saving grace is that the stone fruit lingers long enough to keep the finish enjoyable.
 A few more twists and turns than expected, even if they’re not all sweet ones.
+It’s not the long, complex fade you’d get from something with more years in the barrel, but it earns its length.

 Final Thoughts: Green River Full Proof is a legitimately good bottle for $50 that’s honest about what it is: a young, proof-forward wheater with good bones and a bit of rough edge.
 The peppery spice is a surprise in the best way, and the mouthfeel earns its keep at 109 proof.
 It’s not the most complete bourbon on the shelf, but at this price point and proof, it doesn’t need to be.
+Buy it, drink most of it, and set one glass aside for a year to see what it does.

 Rating: Middle Shelf — Rating system explained